manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 In the most recent example, we evaluated the holograms at the locations of only 500 pixels in the experimental image.
 This is because a hologram usually contains far more information than is needed to estimate your parameters of interest.
-Because of this, you can often get a significantly faster fit with little or no loss in accuracy by fitting to only a random fraction of the pixels in a hologram.
+You can often get a significantly faster fit with little or no loss in accuracy by fitting to only a random fraction of the pixels in a hologram.

 You will want to do some testing to make sure that you still get acceptable answers with your data, but our investigations have shown